am-squid/Developpeur-Ethereum/3. Solidity/Project_Voting/README.md

 ## List of Voters
 There is no array of voters that could allow quick iteration through addresses.
 I decided that users will require the wallet address of a Voter to check its Vote.
 The Voter is accessible, though.
 Since there is an emit of the whitelisted voter, I believe that a front end could listen to the events to keep track of the voters address and propose a voter list without needing more gas when admin whitelist a Voter.
+Each session have its own voters list, since not everyone would be allowed to vote for every decision.
+Example : If a voting session is about the daily scrum meeting accross the tech department, financials may not be involved.